 “The reason we wake up in the morning is to help our customers succeed financially and to satisfy their financial needs, and the result is that we make money.
 It’s never the other way around.
 Our time-tested vision will forever be what matters to Wells Fargo.
 We’ll never put the stagecoach ahead of the horses.”

 This is a nice play on words as the Wells Fargo logo is a stagecoach being led by horses.
 However, it appears that the stagecoach did indeed, get ahead of the horses in the retail side of the business.
 Wells Fargo leaders have broken trust with the employees who have embraced and believe in their five core values: People as a Competitive Advantage, Ethics, What’s Right for Customers, Diversity and Inclusion and Leadership.
 This could lead to the loss of talented and previously committed and engaged employees.
 It can also affect the morale of those who remain.

-A student in one of my classes was very sheepish about admitting that she works for Wells Fargo, and was quick to mention that she doesn’t work on the retail side of the business.
 I was moderating a roundtable for pharmaceutical executives.
 One of the participants was from Mylan.
 He was somewhat sheepish as he introduced himself.
 One of the other participants said, “You don’t have it so bad, my wife works for Wells Fargo.”
 This got a laugh, but it also shows the impact that corporate scandals have on employee engagement.

 If I were advising Mr. Sloan, I would suggest that he focus on the Wells Fargo Vision and Values as a way to rebuild employee trust and engagement.
 I would urge him to convene focus groups that are a diagonal slice of the organization to discuss what the Vision and Values mean in everyday practice and how they can truly become a part of the fabric of the Wells Fargo organization.